sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 ---
 title: "My Philosphy Over the Years"
-desc: "Through ups and downs, and adapting to an ever-changing world, here are few of my takeaways on life."
+desc: "Through ups and downs, and learning to adapt in an ever-changing world, here are few of my takeaways on life."
 date: "2021-03-26"
 subject: "culture"
 tags: [culture]